Alcohol and Drugs

 - drowsiness which may progress to coma and death depending on dose

-- possibility of severe health consequences depending on the inert chemicals with which the heroin is combined
+- possibility of severe health consequences depending on the inert chemicals with

 The above information on health risks was compiled by the Health Services Office.